qualcomm-linux/pkg-android-platform-tools/libnativehelper/README.md

 ### jni_headers

-This is a header library that contains provides the API represented in the JNI Specification 1.6.
-Any project in Android that depends on `jni.h` should depend on this.
+This is a header library that provides the API in the JNI Specification 1.6.
+Any project in Android that includes `jni.h` should depend on this.

 See: